libsigcplusplus/libsigcplusplus/MSVC_NMake/README.txt

 targets:

 -all (or no target specified): The libsigc++ DLL and the example programs.
+-examples: The libsigc++ DLL and the example programs.
--test: The libsigc++ DLL and the test programs.
+-tests: The libsigc++ DLL and the test programs.
 -benchmark: The libsigc++ DLL and the benchmark program.

+Building directly from a GIT checkout is now supported, provided that a PERL installation is present (pass the PERL interpreter executable in your NMake command line by using 'PERL=<path_to_PERL_interpreter_executable>' by using the 'prep-git-build' target.
+Note that in this case, the 'prep-git-build' target needs to be run before building any of the other targets.

 The following are instructions for performing such a build.
 A 'clean' target is provided-it is recommended that one cleans the build and redo the build if any